mingpapilio/Codes_Social_Conqeust/README.md

 There are two main section in this repository: the __comparative analysis__ and the __simulations__.
 Comparative analysis folder contains the empirical dataset and the codes for PGLS models and path analysis.
 Simulation folder contains the simulation code and the generated data for each figure.
 Both folders have additional descriptions about how to run the codes inside them.

-If you have anyquestion, please contact Yu-Heng Lin for comparative analysis, and Ming Liu for simulations. (yh.lin _at_ zoology.ubc.ca; ming.liu _at_ biology.ox.ac.uk).
+If you have any question, please contact Yu-Heng Lin for comparative analysis, and Ming Liu for simulations. (yh.lin _at_ zoology.ubc.ca and ming.liu _at_ biology.ox.ac.uk).

 _(Last modified: Jan11, 2023 by Ming Liu)_